HCoggers/Lab06-Zoo/README.md

 # Lab06/Lab07-OOP Principles
 *by Harry Cogswell*
-A Class structure that represents the hierarchu of different animal varieties in a zoo.
+A Class structure that represents the hierarchy of different animal varieties in a zoo.

 ----